nautechsystems/nautilus_trader/docs/4_integrations/betfair.md

 # Betfair

 NautilusTrader offers adapters for integrating with the Betfair REST API and Exchange Streaming API.

-Under the hood it leverages the excellent [betfairlightweight](https://github.com/liampauling/betfair) library to handle some of the formatting of requests to Betfair.
+## Overview

 The following integration classes are available:
 - `BetfairInstrumentProvider` which allows querying the Betfair market catalogue for betting markets, which are then converted into Nautilus "instruments".
 - `BetfairDataClient` which connects to the Exchange Stream API and streams market data.
 - `BetfairExecutionClient` which allows the retrieval of account information and execution and updates for orders (or bets).

-The Betfair adapter currently uses environment variables for authentication.
-To use the adapter, simply pass the following config to the TradingNode, indicating the names of the environment variables to look for when connecting:
+## Configuration
+The most common use case is to configure a live `TradingNode` to include Betfair data and execution clients.
+To achieve this, add a `BETFAIR` section to your client configuration(s):

 ```python
 config = TradingNodeConfig(